SpazioDati/azkaban-groovy-plugin/Readme.md

   - `config` the properties of the job, contained in an simple and flat Map
   - `progress` a reference to an `AtomicReference<Double>`, initially set to 0, and that can be updated by the script to track the completion of the job: UI bar will be automatically updated.
 Value must be in the range `0.0 ...
 1.0`.
   - `log` reference to `org.apache.log4j.Logger` used for the output of the job, useful to print exeception information and stacktrace.
 However, note that standard output of the script is automatically redirected to this Logger with level `INFO`.
+  - `flowrunner` reference to `azkaban.execapp.FlowRunner` object that is managing this flow execution
+  - `jobrunner` reference to `azkaban.execapp.JobRunner` object that is managing this job execution

 One of the main advantages of this job type is the ability to interact with Azkaban configuration.
 If used with caution, this can be very helpful.
 For instance you can register event handler for the workflow, in order to execute cleanup operation when flow is completed.